Applecross: Geography

 Extremely isolated, Applecross was accessible only by boat until the early 19th century, and for many years after that the only road access was over one of Scotland's most notoriously treacherous roads, the Bealach na Ba ('Pass of the Cattle'), which crosses the peninsula and reaches a maximum height of 626 m, below the 792 m high Sgùrr a' Chaorachain.
 In 1975 the settlement was connected via a winding coastal road which travels around the edge of the peninsula to Shieldaig and Torridon.
 The road skirts the shore of the Inner Sound and Loch Torridon.

 This row of houses which is marked as 'Applecross' on some maps, is actually called 'Shore Street' and is referred to locally just as 'The Street'.
 The name Applecross applies to the whole peninsula, including the settlements of Toscaig, Culduie, Camusterrach and Sand.
 Applecross is also the name of the local estate and the civil parish, which includes Shieldaig and Torridon, and has a population of 544.
 The small River Applecross (Abhainn Crosain) flows into the bay at Applecross.

+The Applecross Inn, located on Shore Street was recognised in 2023 by The Scotsman as being among the Top 6 Highland Pubs in Scotland.